ManavRajput/Trading-AI/README.md

 ## 📬 Contact

-For collaborations or questions, feel free to connect via GitHub or email.
+For collaborations or questions, feel free to connect via GitHub or email {manavpathania780@gmail.com} Subject should be GITHUB ENQUIRY

 ---